A Deep Learning-Based FPGA Function Block Detection Method with Bitstream to Image Transformation: Experimental Results

-For the purpose of finding the mapping relationship used for the representation of bitstream, this work analyzes the bitstream format of Xilinx Zynq-7000 SoCs and Xilinx Zynq UltraScale+ MPSoCs.
-The analysis results of these two families of SoCs are listed in TABLE~\ref{table2}.
-The bitstream format information listed in TABLE~\ref{table2} is determined by the FPGA device family.
+For the purpose of finding the mapping relationship used for the transformation from bitstream to image, this work analyzes the bitstream format of Xilinx Zynq-7000 SoCs and Xilinx Zynq UltraScale+ MPSoCs.
+For Xilinx Zynq-7000 SoCs, a CLB element contains two slices, and each slice consists of 4 LUTs and 8 Flip-Flops (FFs)~\cite{Xilinx_UG585_2018}.
+For Xilinx Zynq UltraScale+ MPSoCs, a CLB element contains one slice, and each slice consists of 8 LUTs and 16 FFs~\cite{Xilinx_UG574_2017}.
+There are two types of slices, SLICEL (logic) and SLICEM (memory) respectively.
+The specific bitstream format information can be found in the open official documents~\cite{Xilinx_UG470_2018,Xilinx_UG570_2020}.

-In order to further analyze the bitstream format information determined by the FPGA device, this work takes three FPGA devices, namely Xilinx Zynq-7000 SoC Z-7020, Xilinx Zynq-7000 SoC Z-7030, and Xilinx Zynq UltraScale+ MPSoC ZU9EG, as examples.
-The bitstream format information of these three FPGA devices is listed in TABLE~\ref{table3}.
-The bitstream format information listed in TABLE~\ref{table2} and TABLE~\ref{table3} and the positions of every first frame are necessary for transforming the bitstreams into images.
-Similar bitstream format rules can be found when analyzing other FPGA devices and other FPGA device families.